jonian/libretro-tanuki3ds/README.md

 The touch screen can be used with the mouse.

 You can also connect a controller to use controller input.
+When using the controller the right shoulder button can be used to tap the touch screen at the current mouse location.

 Freecam controls (regular keyboard input is disabled):
 - WASD: move